 Train path offer

-- Pre-Arranged Paths (PAPs) are part of the yearly timetable.
-They are internationally coordinated train paths, published in a path catalogue 11 months before timetable change.
+- Pre-Arranged Paths (PAPs) are part of the annual timetable and offer customers the possibility to book train paths for rail freights planned in a long-term perspective.
+Pre-Arranged Paths are internationally cross-border coordinated train paths, that are published in a train path catalogue 11 months before timetable change.

 Corridor One-Stop-Shop (C-OSS)

 As a result of its interface function, the C-OSS represents for customers of the international rail freight the single point of contact regarding requests related to corridor capacities.
 It is the responsibility of the C-OSS manager to operate and allocate the Pre-Arranged-Paths (PAPs) and Reserve Capacities (RC) on behalf of the involved infrastructure manager/allocation bodies of the respective corridor.

 The C-OSS manager processes requests in line with the harmonized priority rules that guarantee a non-discriminatory and consistent booking of train paths on the RFC network.

 Each corridor disposes a responsible C-OSS manager.
 Requests regarding multiple RFCs are processed in cooperation with the involved C-OSS managers.
 Contact information for the C-OSS can be found here.

 Path Coordination System (PCS)

 Paths requests made by customers must be submitted via PCS.
 DB Netz AG has compiled recommendations and elaborated a guideline that support corridor users with the handling of corridor capacity requests.
 Further information can be found on the web page of RailNetEurope (RNE) following the link: http://pcs.rne.eu/